Missed a court appearance? How leaders are making sure it doesn’t happen to you again

 “Work and childcare obligations, transportation obligations, or just folks who forget or maybe didn’t understand their need to come into court,” National Court System Center Senior Court Management Consultant Michael Tartaglia said.

-The project spearheaded by the National Center for State Courts– including Pew Research– will take a look at those reasons from an educational and understanding approach.
+The project spearheaded by the National Center for State Courts– including Pew Charitable trusts– will take a look at those reasons from an educational and understanding approach.

 “And if folks lose or misplace that information, or if the information wasn’t given to them in a way that was easy for them to understand in the first place, it might make it more difficult for them to meet that obligation and get into court on time,” Tartaglia said.